The single most important fact about global hunger is this: You can help end it.

 CRS' Savings and Internal Lending Communities microfinance program begins by helping families save what they can from their scant earnings.
 It also builds strong community bonds.
 The savings groups set their own rules, keep their own books, and make loans from their pooled savings.
 Those loans are often used to start or expand businesses.

 One of CRS’ largest programming areas, education is often the surest means out of abject poverty and chronic hunger.
 As family farmers improve their incomes, part of their increased earnings is invested in their children.
-Parents know that with an education, their children will earn more and have better economic options.
-The children will be the ones who move from poverty to prosperity.
+Parents know that an education will help their children earn more and have better economic options.
+The children will move from poverty to prosperity.

 One of the best ways to ensure sustained growth is to build solid local support and expertise.
 Through partnerships and capacity strengthening, CRS helps ensure that progress continues long after the program or project has ended.

 Conflict can cause poverty and hunger and ruin years of progress.
-Easily recognizable conflicts such as war certainly contribute to poverty and hunger.
-But smaller conflicts among communities, neighbors and families can be equally ruinous.
-So CRS builds peacebuilding into our programming to make sure that local solutions to hunger won’t cause strife or make ongoing conflict worse.
+Easily recognizable conflicts such as war certainly contribute to poverty and hunger, but smaller conflicts among communities, neighbors and families can be equally ruinous.
+CRS builds peacebuilding into our programming to make sure that local solutions to hunger won’t cause strife or make ongoing conflict worse.